One dead, one wanted in West Baton Rouge shooting early Saturday morning

 WEST BATON ROUGE PARISH - One person is dead following a shooting at a West Baton Rouge bar early Saturday morning.

 According to West Baton Rouge Sheriff Maj.
-Zack Simmers, the victim was shot near Raxx Bar and taken to the hospital where they later died.
+Zack Simmers, the victim was shot near Raxx Bar and taken to a hospital where they later died.

-Authorities do have a person of interest however no arrest have been made.
+Authorities do have a person of interest however no arrests have been made.

 Trending News